Guyra Snowfalls

 A

-cold snap brought low temperatures and light snow to the Guyra
+cold snap brought low temperatures and light snow to the Guyra Area.
+During a

-Area.
-During a light shower of rain at around 12.30pm large snowfakes
+light shower of rain at around 12.30pm large snowfakes fell for about 20

-fell for about 20 minutes but did not settle on the ground.
-Snow and rain mixed
+minutes but did not settle on the ground.
+Snow and rain mixed is normally

-Wales combined with an upper level pool of cold air was responsible for the low
+combined with an upper level pool of cold air was responsible for the low

 temperatures and snow.
 The maximum temperature for the day was 6.2C.